jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 ```

 The legacy nature of G4CMP complicates this.
 Often in this code, class data
-members are prefixed with 'f', 'p', 'm', or 'k'.
-This "Hungarian" notation can
+members are prefixed with 'f', 'p', 'm', or 'k' to identify the type.
+This
-be confusing and is highly out of favor in current coding statndards.
-However
+"Hungarian" notation can be confusing and is highly out of favor in current
-while maintaing code written with such vaiables be consistent with what is used.
+coding statndards.
+However while maintaing code written with such vaiables be
+consistent with what is used.
 ```cpp
 class TableInfo {
   ...